Disposable AA batteries

 Watch out for greenwashing too.
 The packaging of several AA batteries we investigated stated “no mercury added”, “0% mercury, 0% cadmium”, “zero added mercury or cadmium” or “no added mercury or cadmium”.
 However, the use of mercury in disposable AA batteries was phased out by manufacturers in the mid-1990s, and cadmium is never used in disposable AA batteries (it’s common in rechargeable AA batteries).

 Although some disposable AA battery packs state a shelf life, the clock starts ticking from the date of manufacture.
-Read our article to learn about expiry dates and where to find them.
+You won’t know how long the batteries have already been on display, so look for an expiry date.

 Find the right one for you.